sentrium-security/GoFourOhFour/README.md

 Currently it supports;

 - File upload / download with basic web UI
+- Ability to send text to the server to retrieve
 - SSL (see usage)
 - Authentication (see usage)